Chevrolet 9C1: Impala 9C1 (W-platform)

-Caprice 9C1 (Caprice PPV)
+Caprice PPV

-Replacing the Impala, the Caprice PPV (Police Patrol Vehicle) was manufactured by Holden in Australia, a left-hand drive version of the Holden WM/WN Caprice exported to North America.
+Replacing the Impala, the Caprice PPV was manufactured by Holden in Australia, a left-hand drive version of the Holden WM/WN Caprice exported to North America.
 Introduced for 2011, the PPV was offered exclusively for sale to law enforcement.
-The 9C1 package made its return, denoting patrol-ready versions, deleting the standard center console (for police computers), handbrake (for a footbrake), and vinyl flooring.
+The 9C1 package made its return, denoting patrol-ready versions, deleting the standard center console (for police computers), handbrake (for a footbrake), and adding vinyl flooring.
 In 2012, a 3.6L V6 was introduced as a standard engine, with the 6.0L V8 becoming an option (the first time since 1990 that a V6 was offered in a Caprice).

+The Caprice PPV was offered with a 9C3 package from 2011 to 2013, denoting unmarked models, largely based on the Middle East export trim Caprice LS with "Westernized" features where necessary and the Holden Caprice's gear shifter and hand brake.
 Following the introduction of the WN Caprice for 2014, all PPVs adopted the 9C1 package, with the update including a column-mounted transmission shifter.
 Coinciding with the closure of Australian manufacturing operations by General Motors after the 2017 model year, the Holden/Chevrolet Caprice ended production without a successor.

 While not directly offered to sale outside of law enforcement, some initial examples of the Caprice PPV were purchased from General Motors as used cars by virtue of factory demonstrators being cycled out by the company, surplus unsold dealer inventory, and special one-time purchases (usually by fleet upfitters for equipment demonstration use).

-Tahoe 9C1 (Tahoe PPV)
+Tahoe PPV

-2021 brought a new Tahoe PPV which for the first time in the history of the Chevrolet Tahoe the 9C1 while all previous versions of the Tahoe PPV used the Z56 police package code.
-Features for the Tahoe 9C1 include rocker covers are borrowed from the GM LT4 engine found in high performance Corvettes, Camaros and Cadillacs.
-Engine and transmission coolers are PPV specific.
-Bridgestone co-developed Firehawk Pursuit tires with GM for the 20 inch steel wheels.
-6 piston, 16 inch rotor Brembo brakes are standard issue on the PPV.
-The suspension is lowered and further fortified. rear wheel drive is standard with four wheel drive being optional, power being sent to the front as needed with a limited slip clutch in the transfer case.
-160 MPH speedometer is standard and alternator almost doubles the amperage of the standard Tahoe.
+In 2021, the Tahoe PPV was assigned the 9C1 production code for the first time; all previous police versions of the Tahoe used the Z56 production code.
+Features for the Tahoe 9C1 include rocker covers borrowed from the GM LT4 engine, PPV-specific engine and transmission coolers, Firestone Firehawk Pursuit tires on 20-inch steel wheels, Brembo brakes, a lowered fortified suspension, standard rear-wheel drive with optional four-wheel drive, a higher-output alternator, and a limited slip clutch in the transfer case.

+Blazer EV PPV

+In 2022, Chevrolet announced the Chevrolet Blazer EV would be receiving a PPV variant in 2024.
+It is the first police-certified vehicle produced by Chevrolet, and features skid plates, Firestone Firehawk Pursuit tires on 20-inch steel wheels like found on both the Tahoe 9C1 PPV & Silverado 9C1 PPV, Protected Idle features for long-term idling, vinyl floor coverings, and equipment support.

+Silverado PPV

+In 2022, Chevrolet announced that the Silverado was given an 9C1 variant as the Silverado PPV making it the first pursuit rated pickup for Chevrolet as a 2023 model.